vector623/vector623.github.io/_posts/2018-03-29-format-nightly-job-output.markdown

 ]
 ```

-So when I come to work in the morning and notice a job has failed, I can simply visit the url that ran the failed job
+So when I come to work in the morning and notice a job has failed, I can simply visit the url that ran the nightly jobs
-to see which job caused the problem.
+to see which specific job caused the problem, along w/a useful error message.